SRB l ENG l DEU

 It is estimated that today more than 30,000 people are in the diaspora.

-Total investments in assets in 2021 in Eastern Serbia amounted to 584.2 million euros, and the structure of investments looked like this (in 000€):
+Total investments in assets in 2022 in Eastern Serbia amounted to 1.02 billion euros, and the structure of investments looked like this (in 000€):

 Territory Total Construction works